johanneskern/gm_ethporto/events/polygon-workshop/readme.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Polygon Workshop: Solidity, zkEVM and Polygon ID
+title: Polygon Workshop - Solidity, zkEVM and Polygon ID

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.